arkon108/book-reviews/summaries/004-peopleware.md

 > There is something about human nature that makes us the implacable enemies of chaos.
 Whenever we encounter chaos, we roll up our sleeves and go right to work to replace it with order.<br><br>
 > We’re all eager to improve our methods and make the business of development a more orderly enterprise.
 That’s progress.
 True, some of the crazy fun is lost in the process, but one person’s fun may be another’s agony (that project you thought was such a lark probably gave your boss an ulcer).
 In any event, progress toward more orderly, controllable methods is an unstoppable trend.
 The thoughtful manager doesn’t want to stop the trend, but may nonetheless feel a need to replace some of the lost disorder that has breathed so much energy into the work.
 This leads to a policy of **constructive reintroduction of small amounts of disorder**.

-The authors here give us a list of methods they've successfuly used to reintroduce disorder:
+The authors here give us a list of methods they've successfully used to reintroduce disorder:

   * Pilot projects
   * War games